 - The student will be asked to provide basic background information and speak with a counselor for ten to fifteen minutes for an assessment of needs and risks.
 The conversation may take place in person or over the phone.

-- The screening will be reviewed by the Center Director and a staff memeber will contact the student to schedule a full intake interview depending on the student's availability
+- The screening will be reviewed by the Center Director and a staff member will contact the student to schedule a full intake interview and regular counseling sessions.

 If the student declines your help...
 Encourage the student to contact the Counseling center to schedule his/her own appointment.
 Callers may leave a confidential message after normal business hours and the call will be returned as staff become available.